-This is adapted from an article that was written exclusively for Access The World Magazine app.
+This article originally appeared in the Access The World Magazine app.

 Do you think you are creative?
 After spending years interviewing people, helping them write their stories, bio’s, blogs, and share their expertise with the world, it is obvious to me that everyone is creative and no two people create the same.
 I find it very strange that there are so many defined ideals of what successfully creating your life should look like, and all these “right ways” to get there.

 Everyone keeps looking outwards for the answer to creating their lives, but we don’t realise that we were born creating dynamically.
 We already know, it’s just that we don’t know that we know!